-Cerity Partners LLC ("Cerity Partners") is an SEC-registered investment adviser with offices in California, Colorado, Illinois, Ohio, Michigan, New York and Texas.
-The foregoing is limited to general information about Cerity Partners' services, which may not be suitable for everyone.
-You should not construe the information contained herein as personalized investment or legal advice.
-There is no guarantee that the views and opinions expressed in this brochure will come to pass.
-Before making any decision or taking any action that may affect your finances, you should consult a qualified professional adviser.
-The information presented is subject to change without notice and is deemed reliable but is not guaranteed.
-For information pertaining to the registration status of Cerity Partners, please contact us or refer to the Investment Adviser Public Disclosure website (www.Adviserinfo. sec.gov).
-For additional information about Cerity Partners, including fees and services, send for our disclosure statement as set forth on Form ADV Part 2 using the contact information herein.
+Cerity Partners LLC ("Cerity Partners") is an SEC-registered investment adviser with office locations throughout the United States.
+Registration of an Investment Advisor does not imply any level of skill or training.
+The foregoing is limited to general information about Cerity Partners' financial market outlook.
+You should not construe the information contained herein as personalized investment, tax, or legal advice.
+There is no guarantee that the views and opinions expressed in this commentary will come to pass.
+The information presented is subject to change without notice and should not be considered as an offer to sell or a solicitation of an offer to buy any security.
+Material economic conditions and/or events may affect future results.
+All information is deemed reliable as of the date of this commentary but is not guaranteed.
+Before making any decision or taking any action that may affect your finances or your company's finances, you should consult a qualified professional adviser.
+For information pertaining to the registration status of Cerity Partners, please contact us or refer to the Investment Adviser Public Disclosure website (www.adviserinfo.sec.gov).
+For additional information about Cerity Partners, including fees, conflicts of interest, and services, send for our disclosure statement as set forth on Form CRS and ADV Part 2 using the contact information herein.
 Please read the disclosure statement carefully before you invest or send money.

-$\hbox{@2019 Cerity Partners LLC, an SEC-registered investment adviser.
-All Rights Reserved.}$ ceritypartners.com 2
+©2023 Cerity Partners LLC, an SEC-registered investment adviser.
+All Rights Reserved.
+(09/23)

+ceritypartners.com 2